bign86/bign86.github.io/content/posts/2024-04-11-erp_models_review.md

 1. The single-model ERP estimates are de-meaned
 2. The variance-covariance matrix is determined
-3. <div>A principal component analysis (PCA) is carried out to determine the weight each model should have in the final determination.
+3. A principal component analysis (PCA) is carried out to determine the weight each model should have in the final determination.
 This is done throught he following equation:

     $$PC^{(1)}_t = \sum_m w_m \cdot ERP_{t,m}$$